HL-hanlin/SMKD/README.md

-# SMKD
+# Supervised Masked Knowledge Distillation for Few-Shot Transformers (SMKD)

-Code implementation for the paper: Supervised Masked Knowledge Distillation for Few-Shot Transformers
+Code for this project will be repleased soon!